sass/sass/accepted/module-system.changes.md

   rather than after.
 This ensures that the clause with unbounded length comes last if both are present.

+* Describe how to resolve built-in global functions and mixins.

 ## Draft 5

 * Drop the `lighten()`, `darken()`, `saturate()`, `desaturate()`, `opacify()`,